 Per the American Academy of Pediatrics, age is not a barrier to skin testing – even infants can benefit.
 Children can also receive allergy shots.
 The age in which shots may be recommended to young children is done on a case-by-case basis.
 While there has been some disagreement in the medical community about the role of allergy shots in children younger than 5, there have been multiple studies showing effectiveness for this age group.

 Research has also shown that allergy shots can prevent children who have allergic rhinitis from getting asthma.
+Treating the underlying cause of allergies in children can help prevent other sinus problems, improve quality of life, and help prevent your child from missing school due to allergy and asthma symptoms.
 This is why it is critical to see a board-certified allergist immediately if you believe that your child may be suffering from the symptoms of allergies.